lvijay/twitching/README.md

 ------------------------------

-To enable display of user profile pictures along with their tweets, add the following line to your `.Emacs` file after the customizations mentioned in the section Usage.
+To enable display of user profile pictures along with their tweets, add the following line to your `.emacs` file after the customizations mentioned in the section Usage.

     ;;; Show user's profile pictures with their tweets.